-A copy of the complaints procedure was displayed in the practice.
+A copy of the complaints procedure was available in the practice.
 Staff demonstrated a good awareness of complaints management.
 A complaints questionnaire was forwarded by RQIA to the practice for completion.
-The evidence provided in the returned questionnaire indicated that complaints have been managed in accordance with best practice.
+The returned questionnaire indicated that no complaints have been received for the period 1 April 2016 to 31 March 2017.